danielBingham/danielbingham.github.io/source/_posts/2022-08-03-we-might-have-a-way-to-fix-scientific-publishing.md

 When I'm not writing code, I'm very involved in local policy.
-I've worked closely with representatives of Bloomington, Indiana's municipal government on climate, transporation, and housing policy.
+I've worked closely with representatives of Bloomington, Indiana's municipal government on climate, transportation, and housing policy.
 I've served on government task forces and on the boards of local non-profits, including a three year term as president of the board of our local 501(c)3 affordable housing cooperative.

 I've been dreaming about Peer Review for years.
 In my role as a policy advocate, I needed access to the research literature, but struggled to get it.